 In addition to holding a ‘White Card’ to show that a person has undertaken general induction training, an employer or person in control of a site may require that person to undertake site specific training or task-specific training.
 Also, an employer is entitled to require a person to undertake refresher training if he or she considers that it is necessary.

 Official site link:

-A QLD White Card completely compliant with the new White Card course: “CPCCWHS1001: Prepare to work safely in the construction industry (White Card)”.
+A WA White Card completely compliant with the new White Card course: “CPCCWHS1001: Prepare to work safely in the construction industry (White Card)”.
 From just $38.50, with PPE for assessment available for purchase and fast delivery as well.